The-Marcy-Lab-School/6-0-0-nodes-and-linked-lists/README.md

 ### Benefits

-**Low memory overhead**: Linked lists do not require extra memory for storing the size of the list, unlike arrays.
+**Low memory overhead**: Linked lists do not require extra memory to store the size of the list, unlike arrays.

 **Space efficiency**: In a Linked list, the memory is allocated only when a new node is added, so it can be more space-efficient than an array, which needs to pre-allocate memory for a certain number of elements, whether or not they are used.